OlicZ/UDP/README.md

 Run the server using command "python UDPserver.py" Enter a password that is "olic"

-Open up another cmd or terminal.
+Open up another cmd or terminal.\n
 Connect the client to the server by using the command "python UDPclient.py"

 Enter your message in the client.
 The server is going to respond "HI".